-Carmen Iguina joined the ACLU SoCal in 2012 as an Equal Justice Works Fellow.
+Carmen Iguina is staff attorney at the ACLU of Southern California.
+She joined ACLU SoCal in 2012 as an Equal Justice Works fellow.

 Carmen graduated from Harvard University and New York University School of Law, where she was a Root-Tilden-Kern Scholar.